 The symposium brings together researchers in communication science, computer science, computational social science, political communication, journalism and media studies, as well as practitioners in journalism and online media.
 The symposium has a strong multidisciplinary character, and aims to cater to the habits of different disciplines.
-Therefore, there are two submission tracks: one for extended abstracts which will be judged based on suitability for presentation at the symposium, and another track for full papers with Springer LNCS proceedings, reviewed based on scientific quality and suitability for presentation.
+Therefore, there are two submission tracks: one for abstracts which will be judged based on suitability for presentation at the symposium, and another track for full papers with Springer LNCS proceedings, reviewed based on scientific quality and suitability for presentation.

 In this way, we aim to create an attractive venue that truly brings together the `best of both worlds’ through contributed presentations at the symposium.
 Please note the MISDOOM 2020 submission deadline in your calendar: February 1, 2020.

 We hope to welcome you in Leiden, the Netherlands in April 2020!

 Context.
 Online media have become a politically, economically, and organizationally critical infrastructure.
 Internet users all over the world can directly interact with each other and participate in for example political discussions.
 Through online media, journalists have access to enormous amounts of information and public sentiment that increasingly becomes part of their reporting.
 Politicians refine their positions and actions based on the (seemingly) public opinion, which they distill from online media.
 Others use these channels to distribute their views.
 Companies allow product reviews by users to provide crowd-based quality assurance.